+However, the outsole pattern of the contested RCD is disclaimed from the protection and therefore disregarded in the further assessment.
+Moreover, the view of the insole does not reveal any design feature.
 Since the contested design is registered in the form of drawings revealing no specific colour or material, the colours and materials in which the prior design is disclosed are also disregarded.
-Therefore, further comparison of the designs will focus on the shape, contours and relief of the shoe.
+Therefore, further comparison of the designs will focus on the shape, contours and relief of the sole.

-c) Individual Character pursuant to Article 6 CDR
+c) Novelty pursuant to Article 5 CDR